-How useful is your business if no one can find you?
-With the help of these creative, and SEO-focused tips, you can attract your ideal clients.
+How valuable is your business if no one can find you?
+With the help of these creative and SEO-focused tips, you can attract your ideal clients.

 Consider this.
-If you have 500 views per day, but only 20 of those come from people who would use your products or services, your time spent attracting those wrong people is wasted.
+If you have 500 views daily, but only 20 of those come from people who would use your products or services, your time spent attracting those wrong people is wasted.
 Finding your target demographic and directing them to your website is the secret to success.

-Search engine optimization (SEO) and Content Marketing are frequently used in tandem to help businesses grow organically.
-With SEO tactics, the goal is to rank high in search engines, in that way, prospects, clients, and customers can find the products and services your business has to offer to result in higher visitor and conversion numbers.
+SEO and Content Marketing are frequently used in tandem to help businesses grow organically.
+With SEO tactics, the goal is to rank high in search engines.
+In that way, prospects, clients, and customers can find the products and services your business offers to increase visitor and conversion numbers.
 The challenging part is figuring out how to make the most of your online presence so that the right people can find you and boost your bottom line.

 What is the secret?